Icelanders

 Icelanders (Íslendingar) are an ethnic group and nation who are native to the island country of Iceland.
 They speak Icelandic, a North Germanic language.

 Icelanders established the country of Iceland in mid 930 CE when the Alþingi (parliament) met for the first time.
 Iceland came under the reign of Norwegian, Swedish and Danish kings but regained full sovereignty from the Danish monarchy on 1 December 1918, when the Kingdom of Iceland was established.
 On 17 June 1944, Iceland became a republic.
 Lutheranism is the predominant religion.
-Historical and DNA records indicate that around 60 to 80 percent of the male settlers were of Norse origin (primarily from Western Norway) and a similar percentage of the women were of Gaelic stock from Ireland and peripheral Scotland.
+Historical and DNA records indicate that around 60 to 80 percent of the male settlers were of Norse origin (primarily from Western Norway) and a similar percentage of the women were from the British Isles.

 History

 Iceland is a geologically young land mass, having formed an estimated 20 million years ago due to volcanic eruptions on the Mid-Atlantic Ridge.
 One of the last larger islands to remain uninhabited, the first human settlement date is generally accepted to be 874, although there is some evidence to suggest human activity prior to the Norse arrival.